 Single Leg Hip Thrust

-Glute training at its finest, the single leg hip thrust is a great way to develop horizontal power while correcting imbalances from side to side.
+Glute training at its finest, the single leg bench glute bridge (AKA: hip thrust) is a great way to develop horizontal power while correcting imbalances from side to side.

 Unilateral Exercises For The upper Body

-But using this training style on our upper body is important to!
-It promotes control which in turn develops strength which then makes daily things (like carrying!) easier.
+But using this training style on our upper body is important too!
+It promotes control, which in turn develops strength, which then makes daily things (like carrying!) easier.

 And just as important as single-arm strength is making sure your shoulder can support the movement!
 Use these unilateral shoulder mobility drills as a warm-up.